 Image Copyright- Pixabay Eighth largest Rivers In India

 The Gadilam, which graces the southern parts of India and flows within the state of Tamil Nadu, is also called the Kedilam River.
-It covers the districts of Cuddalore and Villupuram in Tamil Nadu and features a relaitively small water flow, drainage area and sand deposit.
+It covers the districts of Cuddalore and Villupuram in Tamil Nadu and features a relatively small water flow, drainage area, and sand deposit.

 It is likewise referenced in the Medieval Bhakti written works like Thevaram.
 The Gadilam River moves through the town of Cuddalore and isolates the Old Town from Thirupadiripuliyr.

-Its levels rise during the monsoons and it also harbors some famous temples on its banks, such as the Thiruvathigai Veerataneshwar temple and Thiruvanthipuram Thevanathan perumal temple.
+Its levels rise during the monsoons and it also harbours some famous temples on its banks, such as the Thiruvathigai Veerataneshwar temple and Thiruvanthipuram Thevanathan Perumal temple.
 It finally discharges into the Bay of Bengal.